devlive-community/devlive-community-docs/Apache Iceberg/en/1.5.2/2 Tables/4 Maintenance.md

 Expiring old snapshots removes them from metadata, so they are no longer available for time travel queries.

-!!! info
-Data files are not deleted until they are no longer referenced by a snapshot that may be used for time travel or rollback.
+> Data files are not deleted until they are no longer referenced by a snapshot that may be used for time travel or rollback.
-Regularly expiring snapshots deletes unused data files.
+> Regularly expiring snapshots deletes unused data files.

 ### Remove old metadata files